walles/loadviz/README.md

 And if you have lots of system load, it can mean that you're short on RAM / swapping.

-The Load Visualizer provides a visualization of the current system load, covering CPU usage and RAM pressure.
+This provides you with a visualization of the current system load, covering CPU usage _and RAM pressure_.

 System and User CPU load are measured for each logical core of the system.
 RAM pressure has to be inferred: